Thdegraaff/tourism_heritage/README.md

 ## Requisites

 To run the R-files, the program STAN needs to be installed (to be found here [https://mc-stan.org/](https://mc-stan.org/)).
 Also note that it will take about 1-2 hours to run one file.
-The R-packages needed (most notably *tidyverse* and *brms* and the like, are listed at the top of each code file)
+The R-packages needed (most notably *tidyverse* and *brms* and the like, are listed at the top of each code file).